 CHICAGO HEIGHTS, IL - Wednesday, October 4, 2017:

-Dorris West, at left, puts together a puzzle in the home of her daughter Alantris Muhammad, at right.
+Dorris West puts together a puzzle in the home of her daughter Alantris Muhammad.
 Muhammad said she found the puzzles a helpful brain and dexterity exercise for West, who suffered a car accident that left her unable to walk or eat on her own eleven years ago.
 She has regained some mobility.

 Alantris Muhammad says there was no question that she would leave her job after her mother suffered a car accident that left her unable to walk or eat on her own.